quintans/goSQL/README.md

 but this implies that the table was registered with the same alias as the struct name.
 In this case is `Publisher`.

-In both cases the values of the Id and Version fields of the struct are also set.
+In both cases the values of the Id and Version fields of the struct are also set if present.

 #### Insert Returning Generated Key